Fannie’s New ANSI FAQS July 2022

 When Fannie first announced in December 2021 that ANSI would be required on April 1, 2022, there was lots of confusion among appraisers who had never used ANSI or were not using it properly.
 ANSI was designed by home builders, not appraisers or lenders.
 Also, what Fannie wanted was not clear.

 ANSI standards and Fannie requirements sometimes appeared to conflict.
 The forms were not designed to accommodate ANSI, such as where to put the different square footages on the form.
 Owners, reviewers, underwriters, real estate agents, and many others who read the appraisals are sometimes confused.
 These FAQs help to answer some of the questions.

 ANSI Z765-2021 Resources for Appraisers

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on Crazy real estate market, bias, liability, unusual homes, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on sex dungeon, appraisal violations, complaints, liability, unusual homes, mortgage origination stats, etc.